 “We went there two weeks ago because our bass player belongs and his girlfriend wanted to pray for us, as sinners.
-We rolled around, got freaked out by the tongues, and then a girl said she saw Jesus, as a spirit standing beside us as we spoke with the youth leader.
+We rolled around and got freaked out by the tongues.
+Then a girl said she saw Jesus, as a spirit standing beside us as we spoke with the youth leader.
 She said he looked like a teenager.”

 “Teen Jesus,” someone said.

 “That’s where the Teen Jesus rumor started.
-I believe she was seeing our guitarist who was killed and I hold as dear to me as I hold Jesus.”
+I believe she was seeing our guitarist who was killed.
+I hold him as dear to me as I hold Jesus.”

 “She saw a ghost?”

-“No. She saw the love in my heart and it matched the love she had for Jesus and her dead mother.”
+“No. She saw the love in my heart.
+It matched the love she had for Jesus and her dead mother.”

 “Oh,” everyone said.

-I turned to the first boy I had seen as a hater but didn’t have that same sense now.
+I turned to the first boy I had seen as a hater but didn’t sense that now.
 “Do you feel that the love we both have for Jesus is enough for you to love me, even though I am gay?”